 Investigators need to understand how the current darknets work, and how they will change in the future.

-Our next post will give you more information about the basics of several current darknets, and the trends I predict for the future.
+Click on the link to read the next post in this series, “Darknets: The Mysterious Technology Explained, Part I,” which will give you more information about the basics of several current darknets, and the trends I predict for the future.